Chris Honeycutt: Return to middleweight

 Honeycutt returned to the middleweight division and faced Mikkel Parlo at Bellator 156 on June 17, 2016.
 Honeycutt won the fight via unanimous decision.

 Honeycutt faced Ben Reiter at Bellator 166 on December 2, 2016.
 He won the fight via unanimous decision.

 Honeycutt faced Kevin Casey at Bellator 182 on August 25, 2017.
 He won the fight via TKO in the second round.

 Honeycutt faced Rafael Lovato Jr. at Bellator 189 on December 1, 2017.
 He lost the fight by unanimous decision.

 Honeycutt faced Leo Leite at Bellator 202 on July 13, 2018.
 He won the fight via unanimous decision, getting three 30–25 score cards from the judges.

 Absolute Championship Akhmat

 Honeycutt faced Alexander Shlemenko at Eastern Economic Forum: Roscongress Vladivostok Combat Night on September 15, 2019.
 He won the fight via unanimous decision.

 Honeycutt faced Azamat Bekoev on April 23, 2021, at ACA 122.
 He lost the bout via rear-naked choke in the second round.

 Honeycutt faced Arbi Agujev on September 11, 2021, at ACA 128.
 He won the bout via unanimous decision.

-Honeycutt faced Nikola Dipchikov at November 18, 2021 at ACA 132: Johnson vs. Vakhaev.
+Honeycutt faced Nikola Dipchikov at November 18, 2021 at ACA 132.
 He lost the bout after getting knocked out via elbows from the bottom.

-Honeycutt faced Vasily Kurochkin on March 9, 2023 at ACA 153: Dzhanaev vs. Pessoa, winning the bout via unanimous decision.
+Honeycutt faced Vasily Kurochkin on March 9, 2023 at ACA 153, winning the bout via unanimous decision.

+Honeycutt faced Abdul-Rakhman Dzhanaev in the Quarter-final of the 2023 ACA Middleweight Grand Prix on August 11, 2023 at ACA 161, losing the bout via TKO stoppage in the first round.

+Honeycutt faced former champion Salamu Abdurakhmanov on November 24, 2023 at ACA 166, losing the bout via unanimous decision.

+Honeycutt faced Mikhail Dolgov on April 19, 2024 at ACA 174, losing via unanimous decision.